 The necessary steps are listed below.
 Click on a cube to jump on the page to the selected chapter:

 An important thing to note is that this task is not a light one.
-It may require several hours of attempts and searching the web for more examples of certain situations that will be explained below.
-If you'd rather just solve the cube in your hand and forget about it rather than being able to solve any cube you’re given, there are plenty of solvers available on the web.
-However, the satisfaction of holding a completed Rubik’s Cube in your hand and thinking “I did that, and I can do it again” is greater than most, mainly due to the fact that the puzzle has been present in all our lives at some point.
-By the mid 1980’s, an estimated fifth of the world’s population had attempted to solve the cube.
+It may require several hours of attempts.
+If you'd rather just solve the cube in your hand and forget about it rather than being able to solve any cube you're given, there are plenty of solvers available on the web.
+However, the satisfaction of holding a completed Rubik's Cube in your hand and thinking “I did that, and I can do it again” is greater than most, mainly due to the fact that the puzzle has been present in all our lives at some point.
+By the mid 1980's, an estimated fifth of the world's population had attempted to solve the cube.
 If you want to stand out and say that you can defeat the puzzle, time and determination is a large factor.

 If you're still reading, congratulations on not being put off by the time requirements!
 The first thing you are going to need to know about solving the cube is how the turns you make can be represented by letters.
 Later on in this guide, you're going to need a few algorithms.
 These are combinations of moves that rotate pieces or just move them around to get them where you want them.
 These algorithms are written using this notation, so you can always come back to this section if you've forgotten by the time we need them.

 There are six sides on the puzzle, referred to as faces, all of which can be turned individually: Up, Down, Left, Right, Front and Back.

 Up – Down – Left – Right – Front – Back